Spectrometer: Optical absorption spectrometers

 Optical spectrometers (often simply called "spectrometers"), in particular, show the intensity of light as a function of wavelength or of frequency.
 The different wavelengths of light are separated by refraction in a prism or by diffraction by a diffraction grating.
 Ultraviolet–visible spectroscopy is an example.

 These spectrometers utilize the phenomenon of optical dispersion.
 The light from a source can consist of a continuous spectrum, an emission spectrum (bright lines), or an absorption spectrum (dark lines).
 Because each element leaves its spectral signature in the pattern of lines observed, a spectral analysis can reveal the composition of the object being analyzed.

+A spectrometer that is calibrated for measurement of the incident optical power is called a spectroradiometer.

 Optical emission spectrometers

-Optical emission spectrometers (often called "OES or spark discharge spectrometers"), is used to evaluate metals to determine the chemical composition with very high accuracy.
+Optical emission spectrometers (often called "OES or spark discharge spectrometers"), are used to evaluate metals to determine the chemical composition with very high accuracy.
 A spark is applied through a high voltage on the surface which vaporizes particles into a plasma.
 The particles and ions then emit radiation that is measured by detectors (photomultiplier tubes) at different characteristic wavelengths.

+Magnetic resonance spectroscopy

+As protons, electrons, and many other nuclei have a net magnetic moment they interact with an applied external magnetic field.
+This can be used for high resolution liquid nuclear magnetic resonance spectroscopy, in which the unique magnetic environment of the nucleus changes according to electrons around them, yielding information on the chemical composition of the sample.
+Likewise, unpaired electrons interact with magnetic fields, yielding the technique of electron paramagnetic resonance.